 - Turn their head or push food away

-How do I start to feed my baby solid foods?
+How do I start to offer my baby solid foods?

-Start by giving your baby small amounts of foods and gradually increase the amount based on their appetite.
+Start by giving your baby small amounts of food and gradually increase the amount based on their appetite.

 - Sit down and eat with your baby.
-Choose a time when your baby is happy, interested and alert.
+Choose a time when your baby is calm, interested and alert.
 Babies enjoy company and learn about eating by watching you and others eat

 - Let your baby explore food with their hands.
 Learning to eat can be messy

-- Offer iron-rich foods at least 2 times each day.
-Foods that are high in iron include:
+- Start with iron-rich foods and offer them at least 2 times each day.
+Examples include:

-- Well-cooked, finely minced or shredded meat, poultry and fish, including beef, pork, chicken, turkey, cod and halibut
+- Well-cooked, finely minced or shredded meat, poultry and boneless fish, such as beef, pork, chicken, turkey, cod and salmon

-- Mashed cooked egg, lentils, beans or cooked tofu; and
+- Mashed cooked egg, lentils, beans and tofu

 - Iron-fortified infant cereal